Felipe-Cal/urban_heat_agent/USE_CASES.md

 **Status:** ✅ Live

 ### What it demonstrates
-The system uses **Supabase** for email/password and Google OAuth authentication — gating the entire dashboard behind a login wall.
-This demonstrates the multi-stakeholder access model: different users (Heat Officers, Utility Providers, Climate Funders) would eventually see role-specific dashboards.
+The system uses **Supabase** for email/password and Google OAuth authentication — gating the application behind a login wall.
+This demonstrates the multi-stakeholder access model: different users (Heat Officers, Utility Providers, Climate Funders) would eventually see role-specific views.

 ### What is missing
-- All authenticated users see the same dashboard — there are no roles or permission levels.
+- All authenticated users see the same views — there are no roles or permission levels.
 - Session persistence via cookies (`extra-streamlit-components`) is unreliable in the current implementation.
 - No profile page or user-specific saved state (favourite cities, custom ledger views).

 ### How to test
 1. Open app at `localhost:8501` (unauthenticated)
-2. Verify the login/signup screen blocks dashboard access
+2. Verify the login/signup screen blocks application access
 3. Sign up with a test email → verify auto-login after registration
-4. Log out → verify session is cleared and dashboard is inaccessible
+4. Log out → verify session is cleared and application is inaccessible
-5. Log back in → verify dashboard loads with previous city data
+5. Log back in → verify application loads with previous city data

-**Expected result:** Login gates the dashboard; sign-up creates an account and auto-logs in; logout clears session.
+**Expected result:** Login gates the application; sign-up creates an account and auto-logs in; logout clears session.

 ---